RamireddyPradeep/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 1. Write to another GPU memory
 2. Write to system memory to indicate transfer complete

 In the above scenario, the write operations are routed off to different ends of the computer.
-However, it should be ensured that the order of the operation should be write to GPU completion followed by write to system memory to indicate transfer complete.
+However, it should be ensured that the order of the operation should be, write to GPU completion followed by write to system memory to indicate transfer complete.

 I/O Devices and CPUs with PCIe Atomics Support
 ------------------------------------------------